The Family Plan 2: Production

 In October 2024, it was revealed that a sequel to The Family Plan (2023) was in development, with Simon Cellan Jones directing and David Coggeshall writing the screenplay.
 Mark Wahlberg, Michelle Monaghan, Zoe Colletti, and Van Crosby reprise their roles from the first film.
 In December, Kit Harington and Reda Elazouar joined the cast of the film.

 Principal photography began in January 2025, and was expected to last until March of that year.
+Scenes were additionally shot at Warner Bros.
+Studios, Leavesden and Shepperton Studios.

 Release

-The Family Plan 2 is scheduled to be released on Apple TV on November 21, 2025.
+The Family Plan 2 was released on Apple TV on November 21, 2025.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.